Cat Care: To Declaw or Not to Declaw?

 Care.com: What advice can you give to cat lovers who want to avoid declawing but also hope to protect their furniture and home?

 Dr. Maciorakowski: To help protect the furniture and home from scratching damage, make sure that the cat's nails are trimmed regularly.
+You can do this yourself, or have your pet groomer do this when they wash your pet.
 There are also plastic nail covers (called Soft Paws) that can be applied.
 Providing several acceptable scratching outlets that they can be redirected toward is essential.
 Appropriate scratching posts should be stationed at various locations.
 You may have to try several different types of objects to determine the specific scratching material and shape (horizontal vs. vertical) that your cat prefers.
 Some cats like to scratch by stretching over their heads, while others like to reach down over an edge or in front of them on the ground.

 Care.com: Are there specific methods or tricks for discouraging a cat from scratching furniture versus a scratching post or other toy?